Ahlam Tamimi: Life sentences and release

-She was imprisoned for her role in the events, but was released in an October 2011 prisoner swap for captive Israeli soldier Gilad Shalit.
-At a military tribunal at the Ofer Prison, Tamimi received 16 consecutive life sentences and an additional 15 years in prison.
+She was imprisoned for her role in the events and was sentenced by a military tribunal at the Ofer Prison, to 16 consecutive life sentences and an additional 15 years in prison.
+She was released in an October 2011 prisoner swap for captive Israeli soldier Gilad Shalit.

 Later activities

 During her time in the prison, she married her cousin Nizar, who was being held in a separate prison.
 She moved to Jordan immediately after her release.
 Her arrival there was attended by hundreds of people, including relatives, many Muslim Brotherhood supporters, and trade unionists and citizens.
 She later met with Hamas leader Khaled Mashal in Cairo, Egypt.

 Tamimi hosts a Jordanian talk show, Nasim Al-Ahrar (Breeze of the Free), on the Hamas-affiliated Al-Quds TV.
 It deals with Palestinian prisoners in Israeli prisons.

-In an interview with Al-Jazeera, Tamini claimed that Israel had asked the "Russian mafia" to kill her and other Palestinian prisoners who were released in the Gilad Schalit prisoner exchange agreement, although she did not provide further details.
+In an interview with Al-Jazeera, Tamini claimed that Israel had asked the "Russian mafia" to kill her and other Palestinian prisoners who were released in the Gilad Shalit prisoner exchange agreement, although she did not provide further details.